-5. What is considered a "hazardous event"?
+8. What is considered a "hazardous event"?

-A "hazardous event" is an external life event that disrupts a person's usual functional equilibrium and creates or elicits a vulnerable state.
-The event occurs within three (3) months of the initial call or visit to the clinic for TAY, Adult, and OA and within six (6) months for children and families.
+A "hazardous event" is an external life event, which disrupts a person's usual functional equilibrium and creates or elicits a vulnerable state.
+The event occurs within three (3) months of the initial call or visit to the clinic for TAY, adult, and OA and within six (6) months for children and families.